 Population Status/ Stock Assessment

 The prolonged and steep decline of the Hawaiian monk seal population has occurred more or less continuously since the 1950's.
-Although this decline (about 4% per year) does not bode well for species recovery in the short-term or even medium-term, there have been some relatively recent encouraging developments, including:
+However, there have been some relatively recent encouraging developments, including:

 - promising advances in juvenile seal survival enhancement

 The best estimate of the current total Hawaiian monk seal population is 1,400 seals – about 1,100 in the Northwestern Hawaiian Islands (NWHI from Nihoa to Kure Atoll), and about 300 in the main Hawaiian Islands (MHI from Niihau to Hawaii).
 The most recent annual population assessment shows that the Hawaiian monk seal, bucking past trends, has increased in numbers by 3% annually for the past three years.
 While numbers have increased since 2013, the long-term decline in abundance at the six main NWHI sites (French Frigate Shoals, Laysan, Lisianski, Pearl and Hermes, Midway and Kure) remains concerning.

 Click to enlarge graphs

 Hawaiian Monk Seal Population Index in the Northwestern Hawaiian Islands

 The abundance index shows the long-term trend in Hawaiian monk seal populations.
 While numbers have declined dramatically since monitoring began in the 1950s, recent years show stability or even increases.
 (Note, this graph depicts only the portion of the monk seal population in the NWHI from French Frigate Shoals to Kure Atoll, where data extends back many decades.)